ortus-docs/Modern-ColdFusion-CFML-In-100-Minutes/variables.md

 > **Hint** You can even assign types to param variables and much more.
 Check out the docs for it: [https://cfdocs.org/cfparam](https://cfdocs.org/cfparam)

+## Variable Scopes

+In the CFML language, there are many persistence and visibility scopes that exist for variables to be placed in.
+These are differentiated by context: in a CFC, in a function, or in a template.
+We will study these scopes further, but here are the major scopes delineated by context:

+### Persistence Scopes

+Can be used in any context:

+* session - stored in server RAM or external storages tracked by unique web visitor
+* client - stored in cookies, databases, or external storages (simple values only)
+* application - stored in server RAM or external storage tracked by the running ColdFusion application
+* cookie - stored in a visitor's browser
+* server - stored in server RAM for ANY application for that CFML instance

+### Page Scopes
+* variables - The default scope where all variables are assigned to.

+### Component Scopes

+* variables - Private scope, visible internally
+* this - Public scope, visible from the outside world
+* static -

+### Function Scopes
+* variables - Has access to private variables within a Component or Page
+* this - Has access to public variables within a Component or Page
+* local - Function scoped variables, only exist within the function execution.
+Referred to as `var` scoping
+* arguments - Incoming variables to a function

+### Tag Scopes
+* attributes - Incoming tag attributes
+* variables - The default scope for variable assignments

 ## Naming Coding Standards